rackerlabs/rackspace-how-to/content/cloud-load-balancers/configure-a-load-balancer.md

     load-balancing service on your external node directly through the Control Panel.

-     **Note**: The only domain names that can be used are host names that are associated with Cloud Database host names.
+     **Note**: The only domain names that you can use are host names that are associated with Cloud Database host names.

 10. Click **Create Load Balancer**.